EMERGING MARKETS-Brazil's real cuts losses after Haddad picked as FinMin

 Dec 9 (Reuters) - Brazil's real cut a chunk of its session losses on Friday after President-elect Luiz Inacio Lula da Silva announced Fernando Haddad as his finance minister, while broader markets were cautious after data showed strong U.S. inflation.

-The real BRBY, BRL= was last down 0.2%, after having fallen as much as 1.1% during the session.
+The real BRBY, BRL= was last down 0.3%, after falling as much as 1.4% during the session.

 Lula, who is set to take office in January, also announced other cabinet picks after appointing former Sao Paulo Mayor Haddad, ending days of speculation about his ministerial appointments.
 The choice of Haddad was in line with expectations.